Understanding which Moodle Hosting solution is best for your organisation can seem like a large and daunting task.

-When comparing different Moodle Hosting solutions, firstly you must understand how your site will work once it is fully operational.
-The number of people you expect to be visiting your site, the amount of resources you will be uploading to the site, the Moodle version you will be using, and your hosting company’s process in upgrading Moodle.
+When comparing different Moodle hosting solutions, you must first understand how your site will work once it is fully operational.
+The number of people you expect to be visiting your site, the number of resources you will be uploading to the site, the Moodle version you will be using and your hosting companies process in upgrading Moodle.

-Capacity considerations involve knowing how many people will visit your site in total, as well as how many concurrent users you have, i.e. the number of people you expect to use the platform at any one time.
+Capacity considerations involve knowing how many people will visit your site in total and how many concurrent users you have (the number of people you expect to use the platform at any one time).
 A hosting solution that is too small for the number of people who visit your site will make the platform run laggy and eventually crash.
 Whereas if you have a thousand users, but only several that use the platform simultaneously, you may end up paying for more space than you need.

 In a similar measurement, it’s essential to consider what resources you will be uploading to your platform.
-If your site’s used for text and small PDF’s, the amount of space required will be different from an organisation whose platform hosts many long videos.
+For example, if your site is used for text and small PDF’s, the amount of space required will be different from an organisation whose platform hosts many long videos.

 02 Cloud-based hosting solutions vs physical servers